StuartCox3107/iGrow/README.md

 All data is stored in MongoDB in two collections

 - Users - This stores the user's first name, username and password
-- Plants - this stores the users records of plantings, designed to be created and updated at three different times:
+- Plants - this stores the users records of plantings, designed to be created/updated at three different times:
     - Planting time:
         - Year planted, month planted, what planted, packaging image (an upload of a picture of the seed packet), planting notes
     - Growing time: